TnzGit/FlurryForecast/README.md

 # FlurryForecast

-This is a personal project with a few goals:
+This is my personal project with a few goals:
 1. Easy to use app to check snow and related weather forecasts for the Australian resorts, I might add more resorts to it in the future
 2. Learn Flutter
 3. Try a public Github project